Welcome to the wonderful world of DIY hydroponics for beginners.

 Again, it may sound complicated.
 But when you read our guides you will see that it is very straightforward.

-Ebb and Flow is a very efficient and easy to use hydroponic growing system.
+Ebb and Flow are very efficient and easy-to-use hydroponic growing systems.
 The only disadvantage that I am aware of is that it is more complicated to clean compared to the DWC.

 Build your own RGGS (Rain Gutter Growing System)

-The RGGS can be used for hydroponic growing.
+The RGGS can be used for hydroponic growth.
 And I do.

 It is, however, also a self-watering system.
 You collect the rainwater in a container and use a valve to add water to your RGGS as and when needed.

 I choose to focus on using the RGGS as a hydroponic growing system.
 But the system is ingenious and fits beautifully in any garden.

 RGGS is, however, not well suited for indoor growing.

 Still, I will show you how I build my RGGS to grow anything from tomatoes and chilies to herbs and leafy greens.

 DWC systems are inexpensive and easy to set up and clean.
 And a DIY hydroponic system for beginners almost always starts with a DWC system.